 - Cross-multiply and sum the products to get the weighted value by project.

-- Assign an ease-of-completion value for each project and plot each project's ease of completion versus weighted value by project on the two axes of a scatterplot. desktop app generates this graph automatically.
+- Assign an ease-of-completion value for each project and plot each project's ease of completion versus weighted value by project on the two axes of a scatterplot.
+Minitab Workspace generates this graph automatically.

 For more information, go to Insert and fill out a form.